nextcord/nextcord/README.rst

     bot.run("token")

-It is recommended that you use ``commands.Bot``, as although both ``nextcord.Client`` and ``commands.Bot`` allow you to interface with Discord, ``commands.Bot`` provides an easier way to make prefix commands with a framework.
+It is recommended that you use ``commands.Bot``, as although both ``nextcord.Client`` and ``commands.Bot`` allow you to interface with Discord, ``commands.Bot`` provides an easier way to make prefix commands with a framework and is recommended to use for prefix commands & slash commands.
 Make sure to not use both versions, though, as only one of them will actually be connected to Discord.

 You can find more examples in the `examples directory <https://github.com/nextcord/nextcord/blob/stable/examples/>`_.